 Will there be adequate regrowth for further production or grazing use for the rest of the season?

-Dark, dry, dust free storage needs to be arranged as you can loose a significant amount of inadequately stored hay to spoilage.
+Dark, dry, dust-free storage needs to be arranged as you can lose a significant amount of inadequately stored hay to spoilage.

 Where will you be helping smallholders in the running of their business?